-Psychological involves the emotional intelligence of a player and how a player deals with interpersonal and intrapersonal conflicts.

-In this paper, we focus on generating directly from the video, three very important tactical statistics for a soccer player namely: (i) duration of ball possession, (ii) number of successful passes and (iii) number of successful steals.
+Psychological involves the emotional intelligence of a player and how a player deals with interpersonal and intrapersonal conflicts player namely: (i) duration of ball possession, (ii) number of successful passes and (iii) number of successful steals.
 To the best of our knowledge this is the first paper in the field of computer vision and circuits and systems for video technology that can generate tactical statistics for individual soccer players directly from a video.